Muhammed-Nady/FawryTask/README.md

 Note : I Repushed this project lately just to make sure it works when being Cloned,
-       No changes have been applied to the Task Solution itself since the first submission.
+       No changes have been applied to the Task Solution itself since the first submission that was before the First Task's Deadline

 ## Features